eea/eea.api.controlpanel/README.rst

 Plone versions
 ==============
-It has been developed and tested for Plone 4 and 5.
-See buildouts section above.
+It has been developed and tested for Plone 5 and 6.
+It should work on any Plone version that supports Volto.

 How to contribute